-Climatic conditions are key determinants of plant growth, whether at the scale of temperature regulation of the cell cycle, or at the scale of the geographic limits for a particular species.
-The climate is changing, due to human activities – particularly the emission of greenhouse gases - and therefore the conditions for the establishment, growth, reproduction, survival and distribution of plant species are changing.
-In contrast to animals, plants can continuously cease and resume growth.
-This flexibility in their architecture and growth patterns is partly achieved by the action of plant hormones.
-Still, the role of PGRs in agriculture is modest compared to other agrochemicals, such as fungicides, herbicides, and insecticides.
-Plant Growth Regulators in agriculture is an invaluable guide to the varied roles filled by PGRs in the attainment of higher-quality, better-yielding crops.
+Climatic conditions are key determinants of plant growth, whether at the scale of temperature regulation of the cell cycle or at the scale of the geographic limits for a particular species.
+The climate is changing due to human activities – particularly the emission of greenhouse gases – therefore the conditions for the establishment, growth, reproduction, survival, and distribution of plant species are changing.
+In contrast to animals, plants are able to cease and resume growth.
+This flexibility in their architecture and growth pattern is partly achieved by the action of plant hormones.
+Still, the role of plant growth regulators (PGRs) in agriculture is modest compared to other agrochemicals, such as fungicides, herbicides, and insecticides.
+Plant Growth Regulators for Climate-Smart Agriculture is an invaluable guide to the varied roles filled by PGRs in the attainment of higher-quality, better-yielding crops.

-- Explores the plant growth regulator and anthropogenic climate change
+- Explores plant growth regulators and anthropogenic climate change.

-- Provide new insights related to hormonal cross-talk in plant development and stress responses
+- Provides new insights related to hormonal cross-talk in plant development and stress responses.

-- Shed new light on the role of PGRs in agriculture in the attainment of higher-quality, better-yielding crops.
+- Sheds new light on the role of PGRs in agriculture in the attainment of higher-quality, better-yielding crops.

-- Delivers a valuable information on physiological and molecular mechanisms linked to the role of plant growth regulator in stress tolerance
+- Delivers valuable information on physiological and molecular mechanisms linked to the role of plant growth regulators in stress tolerance.

-- Provides valuable knowledge for the all students of agronomy, plant physiology, molecular biology and environmental sciences.
+- Provides valuable knowledge for students of agronomy, plant physiology, molecular biology, and environmental sciences.